desmccarter/ladywood/README.md

 ## Introduction

-NEO PageFactory is an extension of the [SeleniumHQ PageFactoy](https://github.com/SeleniumHQ/selenium/wiki/PageFactory) library.
+NEO PageFactory is an extension to the [SeleniumHQ PageFactoy](https://github.com/SeleniumHQ/selenium/wiki/PageFactory) library.
 PageFactory (SeleniumHQ) technically enables testers to implement web / mobile based tests based on the [Page Object Pattern](http://toolsqa.com/selenium-cucumber-framework/page-object-design-pattern-with-selenium-pagefactory-in-cucumber/).
+In short, each page under test is mapped to an object (java, C#, ... class) with getters and setters of that class representing the *setting* and *getting* (and *clicking* etc) of page elements. **NEO PageFactory** goes one step further and *implements* page classes for you.

 > To find out more about the Page Object Pattern click [here](http://toolsqa.com/selenium-cucumber-framework/page-object-design-pattern-with-selenium-pagefactory-in-cucumber/).

 ### The Page Object Pattern